slamora/brackets-wiki/Using-File-Filters.md

 By default, **Find in Files** searches all files in your project - the whole tree beneath the root folder that's open in Brackets.
 You can exclude files, file types, whole folders, or other patterns:

-1. Click the "No filter" dropdown
+1. Click the "Exclude files..." button
-2. Choose "Edit filter..."
-3. Enter one or more patterns to exclude
+2. Enter one or more patterns to exclude

 The more files you exclude from your search, the faster Find in Files will run.